 Kidney cancer accounts for about 3.7 percent of all cancers.

+The exact cause of kidney cancer is not known, but several risk factors have been identified.
 A risk factor is a characteristic or behavior that increases your chance of developing a disease.

 Kidney cancer risk factors include:

-- family history: People who have family members with kidney cancer may be more likely to develop cancer.
+- Family history: People who have family members with kidney cancer may have an increased risk of developing cancer.

-- Tuberous sclerosis: Tuberous sclerosis is a disease that causes seizures and mental retardation, as well as the formation of tumors in many different organs.
+- Tuberous sclerosis: Tuberous sclerosis is a disease that causes Epileptic seizures and mental retardation, as well as the formation of tumors in many different organs.

 Kidney cancer may not cause any symptoms in its early stages.

-- Blood in the urine (a condition called hematuria).
+- blood in the urine (a condition called hematuria)

-- A lump in the kidney area.
+- A lump in the kidney area

-- Pain in the flank.
+- Pain in the loin

-- A general feeling of discomfort.
+- A general feeling of discomfort

-- Loss of appetite and/or weight.
+- Loss of appetite and/or weight

 How is kidney cancer diagnosed?

-If you have symptoms, your doctor will perform a complete medical examination and physical examination.
-The doctor may also order some tests that can help with Diagnostics and evaluation of cancerThese tests may include:
+If you have symptoms, your doctor will perform a complete medical questioning and physical examination.
+The doctor may also order some tests that can help confirm: Diagnostics and evaluation of cancerThese tests may include:

-These tests are done to count the number of each of the different types of blood cells, as well as to check the different electrolytes in your body.
+- Blood tests: These tests are done to count the number of each of the different types of blood cells, as well as to check the different electrolytes in your body.

-This is a special X-ray that uses a computer to create a series of pictures, or slices, of the inside of the body.
+- Computed tomography (CT or CAT): This is a special X-ray that uses a computer to create a series of pictures, or slices, of the inside of your body.

-This is a test that produces images of the inside of the body using large magnets, radio waves and a computer and is safe for pregnant women.
+- Magnetic resonance imaging (MRI): This is a test that produces pictures of the inside of the body using a large magnet, radio waves, and a computer.
+It is safe for pregnant women.

-This test uses high-frequency sound waves that travel through body tissues to create images that are displayed on a screen.
+- Ultrasound: This test uses high-frequency sound waves that travel through body tissues to create images that are displayed on a screen.